Briefings Tracks

 Policy

-The Policy track features aspects of information security that span across organizations and generally aren't a fix you code or plug in: everything from political, technology, or economic policies to technical standards, laws, and norms of behavior.
-We welcome your research and risk-based findings about security impacts of policy or legislation on attackers and defenders; unintended consequences of policy or technical choices; metrics for assessing whether attacker or defenders have the upper hand; and proposed public policies against new or stubborn security threats or those requiring coordination at scale.
+Submit your talk to the Policy track if it explores information security across organizations and generally aren't a fix you code or plug in: everything from political, technology, or economic policies to technical standards, laws, and norms of behavior.
+We welcome your research and findings about security impacts of policy or legislation; unintended consequences of policy or technical choices; metrics for assessing whether attacker or defenders have the upper hand; and proposed public policies against new or stubborn security threats or those requiring coordination at scale.
 Successful submissions will include novel insights, backed by actual research, not just soap-box opinions or complaints.
 This track is not about success for a single organization, such as with corporate policies or compliance, which typically belong in the Enterprise track, or human-centered talks, which belong in Human Factors.

 Track Lead